The latest development in tools for online predators to extort information or money from users comes in the form of Ransomware.

 Testing your backups via test recovery is the best way to know that you do have all your data.
-If you can’t recover, you can still browse your backups and make sure that your important folders/files are there.
+If you cannot recover, you can still browse your backups and make sure that your important folders and files are there.

 - Email security

 - Antivirus programs are a great way to avoid known issues, even if a user is not.
 It is critical to make sure that your AV is up to date with the latest definitions or your users could still be at risk.